The Acatenango volcano hike is one of the most unique experiences in Central America, and one that should not be missed on your Guatemala itinerary.

 - Don’t be afraid to go slow: It’s a steep, relentless climb!
 Don’t be afraid to go slow, even if it feels like the rest of the group is going way faster than you.
 Go at a comfortable pace – it’s a marathon, not a sprint.
 The guides won’t leave anyone behind.

 - Prepare for altitude: Altitude affects everyone differently, but I definitely felt it.
-Go slow, drink plenty of water, and take some meds if you need to.
+Some tips for adjusting to high altitudes – go slow, drink plenty of water, and take some meds if you need to.

 - Consider hiring a porter: If you are especially feeling a bit anxious about the hike, consider hiring a porter.
 My friend who had previously done the hike convinced me to, and I was so thankful that I did!
 My porter stayed with me the entire time, even though I was one of the slowest in the group.
 It was also very affordable – the cost depends on the weight of your luggage, but mine ended up being around 300Q.
 It also gives these guys some work.
 I didn’t hire a porter on the way back down, but this is also an option – you just have to let them know the night before.